FoxtrotTwelve/epi-data/README.md

 ## Answers to the questions

-Run the program, these should appear in the console app after the cleaned data is listed.
+Run the program via the console app, these should appear after the cleaned data is listed and before the menu.

+## Visualization

+This will appear in the GUI only.
+The bar charts are average population density by continent and subregion because these seemed more interesting than by region.